The Shamanic Practice of Grokking

 Grokking can also be used to help sick, anxious, or disturbed animals, to diagnose their ailments, and alter the vibrations of their energy, thereby helping to heal or calm them.

 Watch Serge Kahlil King, a great Hawaiian Shaman, talk about grokking. also known as shape-shifting.

 The Process of Grokking

-You have probably been asking the question ‘how do I grok?’
+You've probably been asking the question ‘How do I grok?’

 Let’s take things down to a practical level and explain how to do it.